shakfu/fs4m/README.md

 # fs4m

-towards a modern fluidsynth for max
+An experiment to modernize the old `fluidmax~` fluidsynth for max external.